vsbpan/moth_vision/cleaned_data/Allie_moth_data_README.txt

 *_hue: The average hue value (ranges from 0-1) of pixels of body part (*: body, forewing, hindwing, not including the black parts.
 If there are two body parts (i.e., left, right), then the average of the two is returned.
 *_saturation: The average saturation value (ranges from 0-1) of pixels of body part (*: body, forewing, hindwing, not including the black parts.
 If there are two body parts (i.e., left, right), then the average of the two is returned.
 *_value: The average brightness value (ranges from 0-1) of pixels of body part (*: body, forewing, hindwing, not including the black parts.
 If there are two body parts (i.e., left, right), then the average of the two is returned.
-*_hex: The average hex code value (ranges from 0-1) of pixels of body part (*: body, forewing, hindwing, not including the black parts.
+*_hex: The average hex code value of pixels of body part (*: body, forewing, hindwing, not including the black parts.
 If there are two body parts (i.e., left, right), then the average of the two is returned.
 wing_length: wing length in mm (*: body, forewing, hindwing).
 If there are two body parts (i.e., left, right), then the maximum of the two is returned.